byExist/fluxgate/docs/en/examples.md

-from fluxgate import AsyncCircuitBreaker from fluxgate.windows import TimeWindow from fluxgate.trackers import TypeOf from fluxgate.trippers import Closed, MinRequests, FailureRate, FailureStreak from fluxgate.retries import Backoff from fluxgate.permits import Random
+from fluxgate import AsyncCircuitBreaker from fluxgate.windows import TimeWindow from fluxgate.trackers import TypeOf from fluxgate.trippers import MinRequests, FailureRate, FailureStreak from fluxgate.retries import Backoff

 # More conservative policy for the critical payment service.
 # FailureStreak provides fast protection during cold start before MinRequests is met.